 Hinkley Point C’s construction is an EDF project backed by Chinese money.
 The infrastructure put in to take the extra traffic along the M5 and A38 has been heavily criticised as it failed to include a relief road from the M5 to the main road to Cannington west of Bridgwater.
 Traffic congestion has been a perennial problem as a result.
 Many firms have looked to move out of Bridgwater to less congested sites near to the M5 and other main arteries.
 The Stables Business Park near Brent Knoll is one such haven for companies looking to remain in the area but not to suffer the delays caused by the power station traffic.

-For details call The Stables Business Park on 07968 910 761, or email us from our website at www.stablesbusinesspark.com where you will find much more information, a video, testimonials and news.
+For details on the Stables Business Park call us on 07968 910 761, or email us from our website at www.stablesbusinesspark.com where you will find much more information, a video, testimonials and news.

 Rose Farm Developments (UK) Ltd. The Stables Business Park, Rooksbridge, Somerset BS26 2TT.

 More News Articles

 - Stables Business Park welcomes plans for Bristol Airport expansion

 - New trading estate gridlocked

 - When the war came to Rooksbridge